zulip/zulip-flutter/README.md

 * Commit and push the changes in `pubspec.yaml` and `pubspec.lock`.

+### Upgrading dependencies

+When upgrading dependencies, try to keep our generated files updated atomically with them.
+(This will become more automated when we have CI, #60.)

+The generated files that most frequently need an update are `ios/Podfile.lock` and `macos/Podfile.lock`.
+To update those, run `flutter pub get && flutter build ios --config-only && flutter build macos --config-only`.

 ## License

 Copyright (c) 2022 Kandra Labs, Inc., and contributors.